KaleyraVideo/Video-iOS-SDK-Samples-Objc/Chat-Example/README.md

 //Here we are configuring the channel view controller:
 // if audioButton is true, the channel view controller will show audio button on nav bar;
 // if videoButton is true, the channel view controller will show video button on nav bar;
-// if userInfoFetcher is set, the global userInfoFetcher will be overridden.
-WARNING!!!
-UserInfoFetcher* userInfoFetcher = [[UserInfoFetcher alloc] initWithAddressBook:self.addressBook];

-//Here if we pass a nil userInfoFetcher, the Bandyer SDK will use the global one if set at initialization time, otherwise a default one.
-The same result is achieved without setting the configuration property.
-BCHChannelViewControllerConfiguration* configuration = [[BCHChannelViewControllerConfiguration alloc] initWithAudioButton:YES videoButton:YES userInfoFetcher:userInfoFetcher];
+BCHChannelViewControllerConfiguration* configuration = [[BCHChannelViewControllerConfiguration alloc] initWithAudioButton:YES videoButton:YES];

 //Otherwise you can use other initializer.
-//BCHChannelViewControllerConfiguration* configuration = [[BCHChannelViewControllerConfiguration alloc] init]; //Equivalent to BCHChannelViewControllerConfiguration* configuration = [[BCHChannelViewControllerConfiguration alloc] initWithAudioButton:NO videoButton:NO userInfoFetcher:nil];
+//BCHChannelViewControllerConfiguration* configuration = [[BCHChannelViewControllerConfiguration alloc] init]; //Equivalent to BCHChannelViewControllerConfiguration* configuration = [[BCHChannelViewControllerConfiguration alloc] initWithAudioButton:NO videoButton:NO];

-//If no configuration is provided, the default one will be used, the one with nil user info fetcher and showing both of the buttons -> ChannelViewControllerConfiguration(audioButton: true, videoButton: true, userInfoFetcher: nil) channelViewController.configuration = configuration;
+//If no configuration is provided, the default one will be used, the one with nil user info fetcher and showing both of the buttons
+//-> [[BCHChannelViewControllerConfiguration alloc] initWithAudioButton:YES videoButton:YES];

+channelViewController.configuration = configuration;
 ```